andreafspeziale/nestjs-memcached/README.md

 The provided `MemcachedService` is an opinionated wrapper around `memjs` trying to be unopinionated as much as possibile at the same time.

-Using `setWithMeta` enables `refresh-ahead` cache pattern in order to let you add a logical expiration called `ttr (time to refresh)` to the cached data and more.
+`setWithMeta` enables `refresh-ahead` cache pattern in order to let you add a logical expiration called `ttr (time to refresh)` to the cached data and more.

 So each time you get some cached data it will contain additional properties in order to help you decide whatever business logic needs to be applied.